 Colonization means that MSSA or MSRA is present on or in the body without necessarily causing illness.
-A positive MRSA colonization test might be documented by the provider as "MRSA screen positive" or "MRSA nasal swab positive".
+A positive MRSA

 Assign code Z22.322, Carrier or suspected carrier of Methicillin resistant Staphylococcus aureus, for patients documented as having MRSA colonization.
 Assign code Z22.321, Carrier or suspected carrier of Methicillin susceptible Staphylococcus aureus, for patients documented as having MSSA colonization.
 Colonization is not necessarily indicative of a disease process or as the cause of a specific condition the patient may have unless documented as such by the provider.